I am currently a Marine/Civil Engineer, and I aspire to become a Principal at AMI Consulting Engineers, PA.

-I have a passion for construction and engineering.
-I like doing the hard work, both physically and mentally.
-I enjoy deadlines and high expectations because they push me to work harder and more efficiently.
-In working, I excel because I create communication, collaboration, and have high integrity, and the ability to apply sound engineering judgment.
+I have a passion for engineering and construction.
+I like being challenged and enjoy deadlines and high expectations because they push me to work harder and more efficiently.
+In working, I excel because of my communication and collaboration skills, integrity, and attention to detail.

 Related Work Experience

 In the fall of 2010, I was awarded a teaching assistant position at Montana State University for the geotechnical engineering and highway pavement labs.
-For this position, I lecture and give a hands-on demonstration for the lab test that we perform for the given lab, assign a lab report, and then grade the lab submittals and provide the students with feedback.
+This position really enhanced my presentation and communication skills.
+For each lab, I would go over the reason for the lab, show the students how to conduct the lab test, assign a lab report, and then grade the lab submittals and provide the students with feedback.
 I was a teaching assistant until May 2012.

-In the summer of 2010, I interned for Montana's Department of Transportation as a field engineer (inspector).
+In the summer of 2010, I interned for Montana's Department of Transportation (MDT) as a Civil Engineering Technician.
 I was involved with many facets of heavy civil work such as surveying, earthwork, paving, and testing of concrete, soil, and asphalt.
 I enjoyed this job a lot, and I am very grateful for the knowledge that I gained from MDT.